-In addition to our 19-bed facility, our Hebron Clinic also provides acute care every Saturday morning with appointments from 9:00 a.m. to 11:30 a.m.
-This service means that patients do not have to go to through the Emergency Room for minor treatment.
+In addition to our 17-bed facility, our Hebron Clinic also provides acute care every Saturday morning with appointments from 9:00 a.m. to 11:30 a.m.
+This service means that patients do not have to go through the Emergency Room for minor treatment.

-Our team of providers, nursing staff, social workers, and therapists work together to create a personalized plan to ensure that our patients are treated with high quality, compassionate healthcare.
+Our team of providers, nursing staff, social workers, and therapists work together to create a personalized plan to ensure that our patients are treated with exceptional, patient-centered healthcare.
 Our goal is to release patients as soon as they are deemed healthy and stable.

 At Thayer County Health Services, we want to take this relationship to the next level by implementing an hourly patient clinical rounding program.
 Our hourly rounding program, utilizing nursing and ancillary clinical staff, benefits our patients and their families as well as promotes teamwork amongst healthcare providers.